 The best pictures I have taken in New Orleans are the ones that spoke of the journey I was on in this city and the story of the moment I was occupying.
 If you let it, a visit here will sweep you off your feet.

 All photos by Sophia Lee Borazanian, a photographer based in New Orleans.
 We recently featured her work documenting the Dakota Access Pipeline protests.
-See more of her photography at her online portfolio, built using Format.
+See more of her photography at her portfolio, built using Format.

 What’s the best way to ask someone if you can take their photo?